Wind-River/cloud-platform-deployment-manager/README.md

 The end user must supply a deployment configuration model which conforms to the supported system definition schema.
-The schema is defined as a set of Kubernetes Custom Resource Definitions (CRD) instances and provides documentation on each attribute along with validation rules that conform to the OpenAPI v3 schema validation specification.
+The schema is defined as a set of Kubernetes® Custom Resource Definitions (CRD) instances and provides documentation on each attribute along with validation rules that conform to the OpenAPI v3 schema validation specification.
 The full schema definition is stored in this repo and can be found in the ```config/crds``` directory.
 The